Tax minimisation

 TDTRCorporate Beneficiary - set up corporate beneficiary with Family trust when you have enough non-discounted capital gains income

-TRSMSF - You'll probably already have one by this point to reduce cost, but added benefit is you can choose capital appreciating assets which reduces tax as you move into pension phase without selling.
+TRSMSF - You can choose capital appreciating assets which reduces tax as you move into pension phase without selling.

 TRDeath Benefit - Sell assets and withdraw super and pension balance before death to avoid the tax.